hpcleuven/VscDocumentation/source/compute/software/matlab_parallel_computing.rst

    .. tab-item:: VUB
       :sync: vub

-      Batch jobs are started with the ``batch`` function.
+      MATLAB batch jobs are started with the ``batch`` function.
 Here we will give you an example job where we query the working directories of each of the threads MATLAB is using.
       Have a look at the `MATLAB documentation <https://www.mathworks.com/help/parallel-computing/run-a-batch-job.html>`_ for more information.

       .. code-block:: matlabsession